Jack-Wong-dev/GroupProject/GroupProject/Docs/ProjectPlan.md

 The system we are building is a Grocery List Manager, To make grocery lists.

 ## 2 Process Description

-*Process description as a set of activities; for each activity, provide the following:*

 - create list
 	- user makes list for items to be added to